Quick Answer

 Sri Lanka wedding legal requirements Indian couples is a question that deserves a clear, honest answer — not vague reassurances that "it can be arranged" but a specific guide to what the process actually involves, how long it takes, and what the practical alternatives are.
 Sri Lanka does permit foreign nationals, including Indian citizens, to legally register their marriage on the island.
 The process is real, manageable, and Panigrahana coordinates it for every couple who chooses the fully legal Sri Lanka route.
 But the alternative — a symbolic Sri Lanka ceremony with legal registration completed in India — is equally valid and chosen by the majority of Indian destination wedding couples.
 This guide explains both paths fully.
+For the full planning picture, read our complete Sri Lanka destination wedding guide; legal costs within the full budget are in our Sri Lanka wedding cost breakdown.

 Legal Marriage in Sri Lanka — The Framework